paulieguk/LDW-JUL22/Content/Instructions-002.md

 ## Summary
-You will build an Azure Lab Profile with the absolute minimal settings
+You will build an AWS Lab Profile with the absolute minimal settings

 - From the Skillable Dashboard Create a new lab profile then from the Template Gallery use the **+ Create Custom Environment** option.
 When creating the new Lab Profile use the following information: